 - Infant Mortality Awareness Month Fact Card (PDF)

 - Celebrate Day 366 Web Badge (GIF) – add the badge to your own website or blog; link it to this page so all your visitors will find these resources themselves

-- Infant Mortality Awareness Month Event Form (PDF) – complete our form and email it to us to let us know what you have planned for NIMAM!
+- National Infant Morality Awareness Month Event Form rev 2022 – complete our form and email it to us to let us know what you have planned for NIMAM!